 * * *

 After our first snorkel, everyone climbed in the glass-bottom boat and the atmosphere was buzzing.
 I felt so inspired and relieved, and couldn’t wait to tell the world “hey guys, the Great Barrier Reef is still great!
 Come see it”.
-But at the same time, I also felt a bit of eco-anxiety wash over me.
+But at the same time, I also felt awashed with eco-anxiety and grief.

 I was already aware that if global warming increases to two degrees, predicted by 2050, then all coral reefs around the world would die.
 If warming is curbed to 1.5 degrees, then 70-90% would still perish.
 We’re already at 1°C, and the effects on our reef so far have been fatal.

-Visiting the GBR today made me fully appreciate what’s at stake, and I wondered whether it will still be here a decade from now – a possibility I never thought was even imaginable.
+Visiting the GBR today made me fully appreciate what’s at stake and I wondered whether it will still be here a decade from now.

-Since our trip I’ve inquisitively kept up to date with reef updates from scientists, marine biologists and passionate stewards in the news and via Social Media.
-They’re doing enormous and incredible work to help adapt & sustain the Great Barrier Reef during the challenges of today, and it made me remember that we’re in good hands.
+Since our trip I’ve been following reef updates from scientists, marine biologists and passionate stewards in the news and via Social Media.
+They’re doing enormous and incredible work to help adapt & sustain the Great Barrier Reef during the challenges of today, and it made me remember that at the frontline, the reef is in good hands.
+Currently the GBR is the best managed marine park in the world, though sadly, Australia is still being governed from the top by coal lovers who care more for a dime than the reality of climate change.

-Any scientist will tell you that their success is only possible if global greenhouse gas emissions are also reduced.
+Any scientist will tell you that the reef’s survival is only possible if global greenhouse gas emissions are reduced.
 While we may not have a world full of Jacina Ardern’s yet, climate action has come a long way in recent years and so far a number of countries have planned to be carbon neutral by 2050, just as more of us are finding ways we can reduce our individual footprint.
 We just need to keep our finger on the pump.

 I left the Great Barrier Reef today as an ambassador.
-Whilst it’s certainly not as dead as we think, we do need to take better care of it.
+Whilst it may not be quite as dead as we think, we do need to take better care of it.
 I just hope we get there in time.